-This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the Fund.You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.
+This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the Fund.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and example below.

-Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment):
+Shareholder Fees (fees paid directly from your investment): N/A Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment):